motou/magento2-store-locator-stockists-extension/README.md

 ## Support
 * We **DO NOT** offer any free technical support in installing or customizing this extension.
-* If you need support you can contact us but bear in mind that we may not consider quotes under £100.
-* If you have any questions, the best place to ask them is http://magento.stackexchange.com/ .
+* You can contact us for paid support or ask questions on http://magento.stackexchange.com/ .

 ## Demo